-This is because a flaw with the HDMI-CEC settings can stop your TV coming on properly if you have other devices, particularly games consoles, plugged into your TV.
+If your TV is now working, it could be because a flaw with the HDMI-CEC settings can stop your TV from coming on properly if you have other devices, particularly game consoles, plugged into your TV.

-HDMI-CEC allows two-way communication between your TV and console, allowing your console to switch your TV on automatically.
+HDMI-CEC allows two-way communication between your TV and console, allowing your console to switch your TV on and off automatically.

 The problem is that if you do not switch inputs on your TV away from your console’s input before switching off your TV, then your TV will not “listen” to your remote, and will instead just blink its lights.

-To switch off HDMI-CEC on a TCL Roku TV:
+To switch off HDMI-CEC on a TCL Android TV: